abinit/abiconda/README.md

     $ conda install abinit --channel abinit

-This command will download and install the last version of Abinit from the [abinit channel](https://anaconda.org/abinit).
+This command downloads and installs the last version of Abinit from the [abinit channel](https://anaconda.org/abinit).
 The Abinit executables are placed inside the anaconda directory associated to the ``abienv`` environment:

     $ which abinit